cypherpunksbr/documentos/publicados/hackback-um-um-guia-diy-i.md

 [14] https://github.com/samratashok/nishang

---[ 14 - Hunting Sysadmins ]----------------------------------------------------
+--[ 14 - Caçando Sysadmins ]----------------------------------------------------

 Reading their documentation about their infrastructure [1], I saw that I was still missing access to something important - the "Rete Sviluppo", an isolated network with the source code for RCS.
 The sysadmins of a company always have access to everything, so I searched the computers of Mauro Romeo and Christian Pozzi to see how they administer the Sviluppo network, and to see if there were any other interesting systems I should investigate.
 It was simple to access their computers, since they were part of the windows domain where I'd already gotten admin access.
 Mauro Romeo's computer didn't have any ports open, so I opened the port for WMI [2] and executed meterpreter [3].
-In addition to keylogging and screen scraping with Get-Keystrokes and Get-TimeScreenshot, I used many /gather/ modules from metasploit, CredMan.ps1 [4], and searched for interesting files [5].
+In addition to keylogging and screen scraping with Get-Keystrokes and Get-TimeScreenshot, I used many /gather/ modules from metasploit, CredMan.ps1[4], and searched for interesting files [5].
 Upon seeing that Pozzi had a Truecrypt volume, I waited until he'd mounted it and then copied off the files.
 Many have made fun of Christian Pozzi's weak passwords (and of Christian Pozzi in general, he provides plenty of material [6][7][8][9]).
 I included them in the leak as a false clue, and to laugh at him.
 The reality is that mimikatz and keyloggers view all passwords equally.

+Lendo a documentação sobre sua infraestrutura [1], vi que ainda estava faltando acesso a algo importante - a "Rete Sviluppo", uma rede isolada com o código-fonte do RCS.
+Os sysadmins de uma empresa sempre têm acesso a tudo, então eu procurei nos computadores de Mauro Romeo e Christian Pozzi para ver como eles administravam a rede Sviluppo e para ver se havia algum outro sistema interessante que eu devesse investigar.
+Era simples acessar seus computadores, pois eles faziam parte do domínio do Windows onde eu já tinha obtido acesso de administrador.
+O computador de Mauro Romeo não tinha nenhuma porta aberta, então abri a porta para o WMI [2] e executei o meterpreter [3].
+Além de keylogging e screen scraping com Get-Keystrokes e Get-TimeScreenshot, usei muitos módulos /gather/ do metasploit, CredMan.ps1 [4], e procurei por arquivos interessantes [5].
+Ao ver que Pozzi tinha um volume Truecrypt, esperei até que ele montasse e copiei os arquivos.
+Muitos zombaram das senhas fracas de Christian Pozzi (e de Christian Pozzi em geral, ele fornece bastante material [6] [7] [8] [9]).
+Eu os incluí no vazamento como uma pista falsa e para rir dele.
+A realidade é que mimikatz e keyloggers veem todas as senhas igualmente.

 [1] http://hacking.technology/Hacked%20Team/FileServer/FileServer/Hackingteam/InfrastrutturaIT/